How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • When to Go: March to June and around a full moon

 Inside Tiputa Pass, the Canyons is one of many great shark dive sites in French Polynesia.
-During an incoming current, divers begin in the mouth of the pass, finding shelter in an underwater cavern and waiting for gray reef sharks to appear.
-The dive continues through the pass, pausing in several canyons along the way for shark observation.
-Strong current attracts upwards of 200 gray reef sharks from June to July and a smaller number of great hammerheads at the beginning of the year.
+During an incoming current, you’ll begin your adventure in the mouth of the pass, finding shelter in an underwater cavern and waiting for gray reef sharks to appear.
+The dive then continues through the pass, pausing in several canyons along the way for shark observation.
+Strong currents attract upwards of 200 gray reef sharks, a species you can find here year-round, while you’ll find smaller numbers of great hammerheads at the beginning of the year.

 • Dive Type: Drift